-ME 350 Parametric Solid Modeling (2)
+ME 350 Parametric Solid Modeling (3)

-Course concentrates on parametric three dimensional (3D) solid modeling.
-Topics include fundamentals of parametric modeling and parametric constraints, parent/child relationships, generation of datum features (points, lines, planes), and advanced 3D construction tools.
-Assembly modeling and basic motion analysis are covered with applications to computer aided manufacturing (CAM) and rapid prototyping.
-An introduction to finite element analysis (FEA) is taught, including mesh generation and the application of constraints and loads.
-Students maintain a focus on design and manufacturability of parts throughout the course.
-Prerequisites: GE 103 or instructor's permission.
+Course concentrates on parametric three dimensional (3D) solid modeling and delivery of two dimensional (2D) production drawing from the 3D model.
+Topics include fundamentals of parametric modeling and parametric constraints, parent/child relationships, generation of sketching feature (points, lines, planes), and advanced 3D construction tools.
+Part modeling, assembly modeling, surface modeling, and basic motion analysis for the model validation are covered with applications to computer aided design (CAD) software.
+Students will learn the course contents in CAD lab.
+Concurrent Prerequisites: GE 104.
+A minimum grade of C- is required for all prerequisites.